sakshisharma84/launchpad/docs/node-management.md

 Removing a worker node is a multi-step process:

 1. Remove the host from `launchpad.yaml`.
+2. Change the `prune` setting to `true` in `spec.cluster.prune`, see example above.
-2. Run `launchpad apply --prune ...`
+3. Run `launchpad apply`
-3. Terminate/remove the node in your infrastructure
+4. Terminate/remove the node in your infrastructure

-## Notes on DTR Nodes
+## Notes on MSR Nodes

-Docker Trusted Registry (DTR) nodes are identical to worker nodes.
-They participate in the UCP swarm but should not be used as traditional worker nodes for both DTR and cluster workloads.
-By default, UCP will prevent scheduling of containers on DTR nodes.
+Mirantis Secure Registry (MSR) nodes are identical to worker nodes.
+They participate in the MKE swarm but should not be used as traditional worker nodes for both MSR and cluster workloads.
+By default, MKE will prevent scheduling of containers on MSR nodes.

-DTR forms it's own cluster and quorum in addition to the swarm formed by UCP.
-It is best practice to limit DTR nodes to 5, but there is no limit on the amount of DTR nodes that can be configured.
+MSR forms it's own cluster and quorum in addition to the swarm formed by MKE.
+It is best practice to limit MSR nodes to 5, but there is no limit on the amount of MSR nodes that can be configured.
 Just like manager nodes, the decision about how many nodes to implement is a trade-off between performance and fault-tolerance.
 A larger amount of nodes added can incur severe performance penalties.

-The quorum formed by DTR utilizes RethinkDB which, just like swarm, uses the Raft Consensus Algorithm.
+The quorum formed by MSR utilizes RethinkDB which, just like swarm, uses the Raft Consensus Algorithm.

-## Adding DTR Nodes
+## Adding MSR Nodes

-Adding DTR nodes is as simple as adding them into the `launchpad.yaml` file with a host role of `dtr`.
-When you add a DTR node, specify both the `--admin-username` and `--admin-password` install flags via the `installFlags` section in UCP so that DTR knows what admin credentials to use:
+Adding MSR nodes is as simple as adding them into the `launchpad.yaml` file with a host role of `msr`.
+When you add an MSR node, specify both the `adminUsername` and `adminPassword` in the `spec.mke` section of `launchpad.yaml` so that MSR knows the admin credentials to use:

 ```
 spec:
-  ucp:
-    installFlags:
-    - --admin-username=admin
-    - --admin-password=passw0rd!
+  mke:
+    adminUsername: admin
+    adminPassword: passw0rd!
 ```

 Next, re-run `launchpad apply` which will configure everything on the new node and join it into the cluster.

-## Removing DTR Nodes
+## Removing MSR Nodes

-Removing a DTR node is currently a multi step process:
+Removing an MSR node is currently a multi step process:

 1. Remove the host from `launchpad.yaml`.
+2. Change the `prune` setting to `true` in `spec.cluster.prune`, see example above.
-2. Run `launchpad apply --prune`
+3. Run `launchpad apply`
-3. Terminate/remove the node in your infrastructure
+4. Terminate/remove the node in your infrastructure